Adjuncts and Associates

 Isaac Kalumbu, Ph.D.

-Ethnomusicologist and musician Kalumbu serves as the program manager for The MasterCard Foundation Scholars Program at Michigan State University (MSU).
+Kalumbu is an ethnomusicologist and musician who serves as the program manager for The MasterCard Foundation Scholars Program at Michigan State University (MSU).
 As program manager, Dr. Kalumbu is responsible for the development, implementation, and management of the program at MSU.
 In 1997, Dr. Kalumbu joined MSU’s College of Music where he taught courses on African American, Caribbean, and African popular music.
 Kalumbu has served as an advisor for music programming at the Great Lakes Folk Festival and has participated in humanities education workshops of the MSU Museum.

 Candace Keller, Ph.D.

-Associate Professor of African art and culture, Department of Art and Art History, Keller will provide continued consultation on cultural collections (especially African) and work closely with the MSU Museum cultural history staff to strengthen research and teaching use of the collections.
+Keller is an Associate Professor of African Art and Culture, Department of Art and Art History.
+Keller will provide continued consultation on cultural collections (especially African) and work closely with the MSU Museum cultural history staff to strengthen research and teaching use of the collections.
 Her recent research centers on the histories of photographic practice in Mali, West Africa, which is the subject of her forthcoming book Imaging Culture: Photography in Mali, West Africa (Indiana University Press, 2017) and has working with MSU Museum cultural history staff on the development of the NEH grant which is providing major support for the project.
 She has also been in discussions on an exhibition at the MSU Museum drawn from her research in Mali.

 Clare Luz, Ph.D.